 Privacy Considerations

-In addition to some privacy provisions within the specification itself, COVESA and W3C have activities seeking to establish systems and guidelines to provide further considerations for handling of information.
+In addition to some privacy provisions within the specification itself, COVESA and W3C have activities seeking to establish systems and guidelines to provide further considerations for handling of sensitive information.

 Filter Request